amandeepmittal/100-days-of-code/log.md

 ### Day 18: Aug 9

 **Today's Progress**:
+- Practical Node.js by Azat Mardan is has some good insight on Node.js web apps at production level.
 - Fernando Doglio's Pro REST API Developement with Node.js is good start to get familiar to REST API in general.